Search sheldonbrown.com and sheldonbrown.org

 Early Moultons used a simple cross frame of large-diameter steel tubing, with a reinforcing strut for the seat tube.
 The current "AM" series uses a very elaborate "space frame", consisting of a network of many pieces of small-diameter steel tubing, lined together into a truss made up of many small triangles.
 AM models are designed to separate into two roughly equal-sized pieces for ease of transport.
 There is also an "APB" model with 406 mm (20") wheels.

 - "Mountain bike" (MTB) is the currently-preferred term for bicycles made for off-road use.
-Mountain bikes use 559 mm wheels, have at least 15 speeds, and usually have cantilever brakes.
+Mountain bikes use 559 mm wheels, or "29er" wheels which are 622mm wheels with wide tires; have at least 15 speeds, and usually have cantilever brakes or disc brakes.
 There was an attempt to make a copyright out of "MountainBike", but the term has become generic.
 Some have tried to promote the term "All Terrain Bike" (ATB) as an alternative, or to designate some subtle variant of the mountain bike, but this term has largely fallen into disuse.

 The mountain bike is in many ways a hybrid design, a cross between a BMX bicycle and a touring bicycle.